 The source of this story is from Charlotte’s book, “The Life and Lineage of Hilmer H. and Grace W. Lindgren.”
 She went to Shatswell School on Green St, graduated from Ipswich High School, and twice a year she comes back to Ipswich for a visit, along with her friend from Dorset, England, where Charlotte and her late husband often summered.
 We met at the Ipswich Inn, and talked for over two hours.
 I left with three bags filled with books about Ipswich that she brought with her to pass on to me.
 For an historian, it was like Christmas had come early!

 After Charlotte graduated from Boston University, she began taking graduate courses in addition to her full-time day work in the dean’s office.
 Every day she boarded the Boston and Maine (B&M) Railroad at the Ipswich Depot, commuting to Boston and back.

 On February 28, 1956, she was unfortunate to be in two horrible train crashes in the same morning, but luckily survived them both unscathed.
 New England was in the grips of a ravaging A Nor’easter that day, with gale-force winds and heavy snow.

-As the “Buddliner” she was traveling had stopped at Swampscott.
-An express train, operating too fast for conditions, overran a red signal and hit the one she was in at full speed, crushing the parked train and tearing off the top of the car she was in.
+The “Buddliner” she was traveling in had stopped at Swampscott.
+An express train, operating too fast for conditions, overran a red signal and hit the one she was in at full speed, crushing the parked train and tearing off the top of a car.